RS77713/CypressJavascript/README.md

-This app/automation script will help extract and summarize all necessary information with AI(ChatGPT4.0)to successfully invest in stocks.
+This app/automation script can be used free of charge for learning.

 Using JavaScript and Cypress for automation is a great choice, especially for testing web applications.
 Cypress is a next-generation front-end testing tool built for the modern web.
 It enables you to write end-to-end tests, integration tests, and unit tests.
 Here, I'll guide you through setting up a basic project to automate.